 Bowlers Fees Structure and Free Early Education Funded Hours:

-Bowlers Nursery is financially assisted by Islington Council and therefor follows its fees guidelines.
+Bowlers Nursery is financially assisted by Islington Council and therefore follows its fees guidelines.
 You can find out more about fees on Islington’s Councils website.

 Bowlers Nursery operates for 49 weeks of the year and is not a term time only provision.
 We accept families who are eligible for funded childcare hours.
 For invoicing purposes, funded hours for working families are stretched and allocated across the full 49 weeks operating year.